Stereolab: 2019–present: Reunion and Instant Holograms on Metal Film

+The band are set to headline We Out Here Festival in Dorset, UK in August 2026.

 Musical style

-Stereolab's music has been generally termed as avant-pop, indie pop, art pop, indie electronic, indie rock, post-rock, experimental rock, and experimental pop.
+Stereolab's music has been called avant-pop, indie pop, art pop, indie electronic, indie rock, post-rock, experimental rock, and experimental pop.
 The band combines a droning rock sound with lounge instrumentals, overlaid with sing-song female vocals and pop melodies, and have also made use of unorthodox time signatures.
-Sadier remarked in 2015 that "[the band's] records were written and recorded very quickly… we would write 35 tracks, sometimes more".
+Sadier remarked in 2015 that "[the band's] records were written and recorded very quickly... we would write 35 tracks, sometimes more".